ricvillagrana/blog/content/blog/understanding-redux.md

 ## What problems does Redux solve

 If you have ever built a React, Vue or Angular app, you may have noticed that managing a state could become a mess.
 Well, Redux is here to help, but it's not the only alternative.
-There more libraries like Redux, [Flux](https://facebook.github.io/flux/) is one of them.
+There are more libraries like Redux, and [Flux](https://facebook.github.io/flux/) is one of them.
 So, let's talk about Flux and why devs use Redux.

 ## Why React devs use Redux instead of Flux

-Flux and React are different by its nature.
+Flux and Redux are different by its nature.
 As Samer Buna said in he's [Medium post](https://medium.com/edge-coders/the-difference-between-flux-and-redux-71d31b118c1): "Flux is a pattern and Redux is a library.
 Flux is a fancy name for the observer pattern modified a little bit to fit React"

 Flux is the [Observer Patter](https://sourcemaking.com/design_patterns/observer) but just modified to fit Facebook's React needs.
-This is ok, but how does Redux become in a better alternative to manage the state?
+This is ok, but how does Redux became a better alternative to manage the state?

 ![Redux and Flux](/images/uploads/redux-vs-flux.png "Redux and Flux")